codefoster/codefoster.com/source/_posts/myword.md

 permalink: myword
 ---

-I'm excited about what I just implemented.
-I'm always excited when I figure something out or learn something big.
+I&#39;m excited about what I just implemented.
+I&#39;m always excited when I figure something out or learn something big.
 This one is big for me.
 Hopefully this post will add some value to your life as well.
 <!-- xmore -->

 ## First the problem statement...

-Here's what I wanted to do.
+Here&#39;s what I wanted to do.
 I am working on a Windows 8 Metro app using HTML/JavaScript.

 I have a data.js file that represents (for now, until I put the data in the cloud) my data service.
 I am loading data up from a roaming file that contains simple JSON data.
 Actually, is "simply JSON" redundant.
 JSON just IS simple, right?

 My hub page then needs to make sure that the application data is loaded and then it needs to request some.
-I can't just directly request the data as is though because it needs to be massaged into the right shape to back the hub view.
+I can&#39;t just directly request the data as is though because it needs to be massaged into the right shape to back the hub view.
 My application has items of Type A and Type B and I need to essentially flatten that into a super type that my hub will represent in different groups.

 So I need to fetch some data and it needs to happen in an async fashion.

-I've consumed objects that follow the Promise pattern plenty, but here I need to create my own Promise and get all custom about when it is considered complete and what it returns as its payload.
+I&#39;ve consumed objects that follow the Promise pattern plenty, but here I need to create my own Promise and get all custom about when it is considered complete and what it returns as its payload.

 So I have two methods that I need to make asynchronous: loadAppDataAsync() and getHubItemsAsync().
 The former is internal to my data.js function, but the latter is "exposed" to the rest of the app using a WinJS.Namespace called "data".

 ## loadAppDataAsync

 This method, as I said, is "internal" to my data.js file.
-That is, it's defined inside the modular function that encapsulates everything on my data.js file and thus is not available anywhere else in the application.
+That is, it&#39;s defined inside the modular function that encapsulates everything on my data.js file and thus is not available anywhere else in the application.
 The purpose of the function is to read the applicationData.json file and populate some arrays with the results.
-Here's the method definition...
+Here&#39;s the method definition...

 ``` js
 function loadAppDataAsync() {